by Kara-Leah Grant

 Nominations for the Best Up-and-Coming Yoga Teachers in New Zealand and Australia close on September 25th.
 The final list will be published in early October.

 Everyone who nominates a teacher goes in the draw for a three-day double pass to Wanderlust Sunshine Coast 2016.
 The winner will be announced before the end of September.

 NOMINATIONS NOW CLOSED.
-Stay tuned for the list of successful nominees.
+Click the link below for the list of successful nominees.